Merchants and Thieves: Background and release

 The album was nominated for Best Jazz/Blues Recording of the Year in the Scottish Music Awards.
 Thom was also nominated for Artist of the Year and her label "Guardian Angel Recordings" was nominated for Record Label of the Year.

 Reception

 "Merchants and Thieves" received a positive review by The Scotsman: "Musically, she struts a good game ...
 The challenge will be to convince others that she was 'born in the belly of the blues'".

 Track listing

-Singles

-"This Ol' World" which features blues musician Joe Bonamassa was released as the album's lead single in April 2010.

-"Gold Dust" (smoking gun remix) was released in July 2010

 Awards and nominations

 The album was nominated for Best Jazz/Blues Recording of the Year in the Scottish Music Awards.
 Thom was also nominated for Artist of the Year and her label "Guardian Angel Recordings" was nominated for Record Label of the Year.